zealousweb/GutenGridMasonry/readme.txt

 - **Fancybox:** https://fancyapps.com/ - Use to acieve lightbox functionality for images and videos in popup
 - **Isotope:** https://isotope.metafizzy.co - Use to achive Masonry output for post and media layout

-== Frequently Asked Questions ==

-= Is the Grid Masonry for Guten Blocks easy to use? =

-Yes, the plugin is user-friendly and integrates seamlessly with the Gutenberg editor.
-Its intuitive features make it accessible to both beginners and experienced users.

-= What media types can be displayed in the grid? =

-The plugin supports the display of images, videos in media Grid, and posts into the post grid, providing versatility and flexibility in content presentation.

-= Can I customize the grid layout? =

-Yes, the plugin offers customization options, allowing you to choose the number of columns and rows for your grid.
-This flexibility ensures that you can tailor the layout to suit your specific design preferences.

-= Does the plugin support a lightbox feature? =

-Absolutely.
-The Masonry Grid plugin enables a lightbox functionality for images and videos.
-When clicked, media items open in a larger view, enhancing the overall user experience.

-= What video formats are supported for display? =

-The plugin supports various video formats, including MP4, YouTube, and Vimeo.
-This ensures seamless integration of different multimedia content types into your grid.

 == Changelog ==